-Students are encouraged to participate in annual spring and holiday recitals and any of the below-mentioned programs and festivals.
+Students are encouraged to participate in annual spring and holiday recitals as well as programs and festivals sponsored by MTAC, MTNA, and CAPMT.
 Those students not interested in performing may elect not to do so.
 Students are regularly encouraged to memorize pieces and receive special reward stickers on their incentive charts when they do.
-This helps the students prepare for performing by memory at recitals and other events.
+This helps students prepare for performing by memory at recitals and other events.
 Students' assignments are clearly marked with the date of the lesson in pencil or pen on the pages to be practiced, with a paper clip, and/or in an assignment notebook.
 Theory assignments are done both in the lesson and as homework, and should be done in pencil.

 Students should practice every day, going through the new lesson material first, then spending time reviewing/memorizing previously learned pieces.
 Each lesson is designed to include technique, scales, warm-ups, finger exercises, teaching pieces, performances pieces, sight-reading, theory, and ear training.
 Students may at any time request to learn pieces or songs of interest to them.
 High school and home school students may apply for independent study credit through their counselor.
 Students may use their lesson time to prepare for professional auditions.